 Investigators: Late Ohio State team doctor abused 177 men

-COLUMBUS, Ohio (AP) — A now-dead Ohio State team doctor sexually abused at least 177 male students over nearly two decades, and university officials knew what he was doing and did little to stop him, according to an investigative report released by the school Friday.
+COLUMBUS, Ohio (AP) — A now-dead Ohio State team doctor sexually abused at least 177 male students over nearly two decades, and numerous university officials got wind of what was going on but did little to stop him, according to a report released by the school Friday.

-Dr. Richard Strauss committed the abuse from 1979 to 1997 — nearly his entire time at Ohio State — in episodes involving athletes from at least 16 sports, plus his work at the student health center and his off-campus clinic, the report said.
+Dr. Richard Strauss groped or ogled young men from 1979 to 1997 — nearly his entire time at Ohio State — while treating athletes from at least 16 sports and working at the student health center and his off-campus clinic, investigators from a law firm hired by the university found.

+“We are so sorry that this happened,” Ohio State President Michael Drake said at a news conference, calling the matter a “consistent institutional failure” that spanned years.
+He said the university “fell short of its responsibility to its students, and that’s regrettable and inexcusable.”

+At the same time, Drake sought to distance Ohio State from what happened more than two decades ago: “This is not the university of today.”

-The report on Strauss, who took his life in 2005, could cost the university heavily by bolstering the lawsuits brought against it by a multitude of victims.
+The report on Strauss, who took his life in 2005, could cost Ohio State dearly by corroborating the lawsuits brought against it by a multitude of victims.

 The findings put Strauss in a league with gymnastics doctor Larry Nassar of Michigan State University, who was accused of molesting at least 250 women and girls and is serving what amounts to a life sentence.
 Michigan State ultimately agreed to a $500 million settlement with his victims.

-In issuing the report, Ohio State President Michael Drake offered “profound regret and sincere apologies to each person who endured Strauss’ abuse.”
-He called it a “fundamental failure” of the institution and thanked victims for their courage.

-Many of Strauss’ accusers who have spoken publicly said they were groped or otherwise inappropriately touched during physical exams, or ogled in locker rooms.
+Many of Strauss’ accusers who have spoken publicly said they were masturbated or otherwise touched inappropriately during physical exams or leered at in the locker rooms.
 Many told investigators that they thought his behavior was an “open secret” and that they believed their coaches, trainers and other team doctors knew about it.

 The students described the examinations as being “hazed” or going through a “rite of passage.”
 Athletes joked about Strauss’ behavior, referring to him with nicknames like “Dr. Jelly Paws.”

+He continued to plead for his job back as an on-campus doctor, finally going to then-President Gordon Gee with a letter in 1997.
+His pleas were rejected, at which point Strauss was allowed to retire with emeritus status, a mark of distinguished service.

+Gee, now president of West Virginia University, said Friday that he has no recollection of Strauss or the allegations against him.

-On Friday, some of his victims called on the university to take responsibility for its inaction and the harm inflicted by Strauss.
+In the wake of the report, some of Strauss’ victims called on the university to take responsibility for its inaction and the harm inflicted by the doctor.

 “Dreams were broken, relationships with loved ones were damaged, and the harm now carries over to our children as many of us have become so overprotective that it strains the relationship with our kids,” Kent Kilgore said in a statement.